 You can assign people to phases and track analytics on that phase across multiple projects.
 Each phase can have its own duration, budget, and bill rate.
 Phases do not have to be concurrent and have no assumed dependencies.

-You can also use phases as a way to create smaller projects within a larger client campaign.
-This is helpful if you provide ongoing maintenance for clients, or work on projects that are only a few days long.
+You can also use phases to create smaller projects within a larger client campaign.
+This is helpful if you provide ongoing maintenance for clients or work on projects that are only a few days long.

-- On the Schedule, click on any white space and select Add Phase.
+- On the Schedule, select any white space and select Add Phase.

 - Choose a phase name from the default options (created in Account Settings) or type in a new phase name